aleksibovellan/wazuh-alerts-to-signal/README.md

 We create and use a dedicated new Wazuh API user ("signalbot") to fetch alerts securely.

-### Create Wazuh Admin Token into memory with Wazuh API credentials
+### Create a Wazuh Admin Token into memory with your Wazuh API credentials

-Replace the credentials `wazuh-wui` and `MyS3cr37P450r.*-` with your actual Wazuh API credentials.
-If the second command returns continuous mixed-char token data, then the token is valid and stored in memory.

 ```bash
 ADMIN_TOKEN=$(curl -sk -u wazuh-wui:MyS3cr37P450r.*- -X POST https://localhost:55000/security/user/authenticate?raw=true)
 echo $ADMIN_TOKEN
 ```

+Replace the above mentioned default Wazuh API credentials `wazuh-wui` and `MyS3cr37P450r.*-` with your actual API credentials, if needed.
+(Your Wazuh credentials are listed in file location "wazuh-docker/single-node/docker-compose.yml".)

+If the second command returns continuous mixed-char token data into terminal, the token is valid and stored in memory.

 ### Create New User